-- Promote and offer ELO programming to middle school out-of-school time sites - Attend middle school youth-focused trainings or conferences to ensure project staff remains abreast of current age-appropriate curricula and coaching and training strategies for working with middle school youth in out-of-school time settings - Continue Prime Time's Quality Improvement System (QIS) - Baseline or external reassessments of QIS middle school programs using PBC-PQA. - Reviewing letter of recommendation for program's improvement - Develop program improvement plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans. - Continue progress checks to track program's implementation of improvement plan goals - Provide ongoing support and coaching by quality advisors. - During the COVID-19 crisis, the QIS tasks would be adjusted to the following: - QIS middle school programs will engage in a process to measure program quality using elements of the PBC-PQA - o Develop program improvement plans based on the needs of the program. - Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans.
-Conduct progress checks to track the program's implementation of improvement plan goals. - o Provide ongoing support and coaching by quality advisors. - Provide ongoing coaching and follow-up to practitioners implementing youth advisory councils and social and emotional learning strategies for self and with youth. - Review of QIS middle school programs eligible for maintenance level status.
+- Promote and offer ELO programming to middle school out-of-school time sites. - Administer practitioner surveys to measure youth cognitive, social, emotional, and behavioral engagement during sessions with ELO providers.
+(Supplemented by interviews of practitioners.) - Attend middle school youth-focused trainings or conferences to ensure project staff remains abreast of current age-appropriate curricula and coaching and training strategies for working with middle school youth in out-of-school time settings. - Participate in the Palm Beach County Quality Improvement System (QIS) - Baseline or external reassessments of QIS middle school programs using PBC-PQA. - o Reviewing letter of recommendation for program's improvement. - Develop action plans based on baseline assessment or reassessment scores for each participating out-of-school time program. - Encourage staff to attend self-assessment and professional development training as outlined in their improvement plans. - Continue site supports to track programs' implementation of action plan goals. - Provide ongoing support and coaching by quality advisors. - Provide ongoing coaching and follow-up to practitioners implementing youth advisory councils and best practices to support practitioners and youth. - Practitioners rate youth engagement in, and benefits from, ELO programming.